loafoe/nomad-driver-ch/README.md

 The current Container Host architecture rules out any sort of multi-tenancy capability of the Nomad cluster so any deployment using this driver is effectively single tenant today.
 This is fine as there is very little overhead.
-Customers can theoretically spin up dozens of clusters.
+Customers can theoretically spin up dozens of clusters side by side.
 Even though the driver is Container Host specific, any knowledge we gain should be applicable to any future hardened environment.
-Potentially it can also be an interesting platform for on-premise or hybrid deployments.
+Potentially, it can also be an interesting platform for on-premise or hybrid deployments.

 # Requirements